Fish to Eat for Health: Dietitian Advice

 Anyone who's pregnant, has a depressed immune system, or the very young or old should generally not eat sushi because of the bacteria raw fish may carry.
 Freezing the raw fish before preparing it can prevent some problems, but not all.

 Pregnant individuals should also avoid shark, King Mackerel, swordfish and tilefish due to higher mercury content.
-Albacore tuna does have some mercury, but 8 ounces of albacore tuna per week is generally safe for anyone who's pregnant.
+Albacore tuna does have some mercury, but eight ounces of albacore tuna per week is generally safe for anyone who's pregnant.
 Troutner says the source of the fish is important in picking safe seafood.
 Pregnant individuals can check with local health departments before eating local fish to determine if mercury is in the area’s fish supply.

 If you're pregnant and have questions, talk with your care team to discuss what's best for you.